-91% of respondents commented on the proposed timescales.
+Ninety-one per cent of respondents commented on the proposed timescales.
 Responses were mixed: 30% of respondents who commented on the timescales agreed with those set out in the draft policy, and 65% disagreed.
-One further respondent queried whether there should be a time limit in which the VRR should be carried out but may have overlooked the proposed inclusion of such a provision.
+One further respondent queried whether there should be a time limit within which the VRR should be carried out but may have overlooked the proposed inclusion of such a provision.